mrT4ntr4/My-Python-Register/README.md

 print "No. of Elements in FrozenSet_set3 ==> {}".format(len(set3))
 ```

-## 3. Testing Complex Numbers and other data types
+## Complex Numbers and other data types
 ``` python
 comp_num1 = 3 + 13j
 print comp_num1